suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Changing the risk properties
 Deploy the resources of that test risk
 Making a database of risk

-25. What are the categories of debugging?
+## 25. What are the categories of debugging?
-Categories for debugging
+**Ans** Categories for debugging

 Brute force debugging
 Backtracking
 Cause elimination
 Program Slicing
 Fault tree analysis

-26. What is fault masking explain with example?
+## 26. What is fault masking explain with example?
 When the presence of one defect hides the presence of another defect in the system, it is known as fault masking.

 Example: If the “Negative Value” cause a firing of unhandled system exception, the developer will prevent the negative values input.
 This will resolve the issue and hide the defect of unhandled exception firing.

-27. Explain what Test Plan is?
+## 27. Explain what Test Plan is?
 What is the information that should be covered in Test Plan?
-A test plan can be defined as a document describing the scope, approach, resources, and schedule of testing activities and a test plan should cover the following details.
+**Ans** A test plan can be defined as a document describing the scope, approach, resources, and schedule of testing activities and a test plan should cover the following details.

 Test Strategy
 Test Objective
 Exit/Suspension Criteria
 Resource Planning
 Test Deliverables

-28. How can you eliminate the product risk in your project?
+## 28. How can you eliminate the product risk in your project?
 It helps you to eliminate product risk in your project, and there is a simple yet crucial step that can reduce the product risk in your project.

 Investigate the specification documents
 Have discussions about the project with all stakeholders including the developer As a real user walk around the website

-29. What is the common risk that leads to project failure?
+## 29. What is the common risk that leads to project failure?
 The common risk that leads to a project failure are

 Not having enough human resource
 Testing Environment may not be set up properly
 Limited Budget
 Time Limitations

-30. On what basis you can arrive at an estimation for your project?
+## 30. On what basis you can arrive at an estimation for your project?
 To estimate your project, you have to consider the following points

 Divide the whole project into the smallest tasks Allocate each task to team members
 Estimate the effort required to complete each task Validate the estimation

-31. Explain how you would allocate a task to team members?
+## 31. Explain how you would allocate a task to team members?
 Task	Member
 Analyze software requirement specification
 All the members